 Culture Night at the National Gallery of Ireland

-Enjoy the national collection alongside live art at the National Gallery of Ireland.
+The national collection alongside live art at the National Gallery of Ireland.

-Presented in collaboration with the French Embassy in Ireland, take part in our headline event Painting Mirror, an interactive live digital art display that puts you in the frame of your own masterpiece on a grand scale as we project your portrait, cityscape or landscape onto our historical façade in Merrion Square.
+Presented in collaboration with the French Embassy in Ireland, take part in our headline event Painting Mirror was an interactive live digital art display that puts you in the frame of your own masterpiece on a grand scale as we project your portrait, cityscape or landscape onto our historical façade in Merrion Square.

 Since releasing his debut album Laistigh den Ghleo alongside the first reissue of Satoshi Ashikawa’s seminal record Still Way, Gareth Quinn Redmond’s work has continued to be inspired by the concept of Kankyō Ongaku, Environmental Music.

 This concept runs throughout Gareth’s approach to writing, which predominantly focuses on building and sustaining a connection between the listener and their environment.

 2022 will see the release of 3 new albums out on Hidden Harmony Recordings and WRWTFWW Records.